-At the developer's option and subject to approval by the planning board, all areas to be protected open space shall have a conservation restriction as specified below in Section 2.05(1) and shall be:
+The tract for which an open space residential development is proposed shall be in a single ownership or control at the time of the first lot release and have a clear title.
+At the developer's option and subject to approval by the planning board, all areas to be protected open space shall be transferred before the first lot release and have a conservation restriction as specified below in Section 2.05(1) and shall be:

 - (i) Conveyed to the town: - 1) Land left in its natural state or used for passive recreation or outdoor education shall be placed under the care, custody and control of the Conservation Commission. - Land used for a park, playing field, or other active recreational use shall be placed under the control of the Parks Department, or other appropriate town entity in accordance to Article 97, Land Disposition Policy, of the Massachusetts Constitution, or - (ii) Conveyed to a non- profit organization, the principal purpose of which is conservation or preservation of open space.
 Such organization shall be acceptable to the town as a bona fide conservation organization, and/or - (iii) Conveyed to a corporation, homeowners association or trust owned or to be owned jointly or in common by the owners of lots or units within the Open Space Community.
 If such corporation or trust is utilized, ownership thereof shall pass with the conveyance of the lots in perpetuity.
 Maintenance of such open space and facilities shall be permanently guaranteed by such corporation or trust which shall provide for mandatory assessments for maintenance expenses to each lot and unit.
-Each individual deed, and the deed of trust or articles of incorporation, shall include provisions designed to effect these provisions.
-Documents creating such homeowners association, trust or corporation shall be submitted to the Planning Board for approval, and shall thereafter be recorded.

-(iv) Encumbrances: All areas to be set aside as open space shall be conveyed free of any mortgage interest, security interest, liens, or other encumbrances.
+Each individual deed, and the deed of trust or articles of incorporation, shall include provisions designed to affect these provisions.
+Documents creating such homeowners association, trust or corporation shall be submitted to the Planning Board for approval, and shall thereafter be recorded. - (iv) Encumbrances: All areas to be set aside as open space shall be conveyed free of any mortgage interest, security interest, liens, or other encumbrances.